fnskcjswo123/Wifi_Sensing_Motion/README.md

 The Raspberry Pi processes the incoming CSI data to calculate its mean and variance.
 <br></br>
 If these values exceed a predefined threshold, the system determines that motion has been detected.
 <br></br>

+### Things that were hard
+The hostapd service failed to initialize the hotspot because NetworkManager was continuously managing the wlan0 interface.
+<br></br>

 ## Screenshots